m0nkmaster/op-done/wip-docs/USER_GUIDE.md

 ## Getting Started

-### What is OP Done?
+### What is Synth Tools?

-OP Done is a browser-based tool for creating custom drum sample packs for the Teenage Engineering OP-Z synthesizer.
+Synth Tools is a browser-based tool for creating custom drum sample packs for the Teenage Engineering OP-Z synthesizer.
 It converts your audio files into the specific AIFF format required by the OP-Z, complete with proper metadata for slice markers.

 ### System Requirements